shai-baranes/Slot_Machine/README.md

 > the code:  (TBD get the code from main prior to branch)>

 ## PyTest followup prompt:
-> using pytest and its functions, such as fixtures parametrize raises and mark, wherever necessary, and test this code.
+> test this code using pytest and its functions, such as fixtures parametrize raises and mark, wherever necessary.